On various Carleson-type geometric lemmas and uniform rectifiability in metric spaces: Part 1: Uniformly 1-rectifiable subsets of metric spaces

 \begin{cor} Let $(\X,\sfd)$ be a complete, doubling, quasiconvex metric space and let $E\subset \X$ be $1$-regular.
 The following conditions are equivalent: \begin{enumerate} \item $E$ is contained in a closed and connected $1$-regular set $\Gamma_0$, \item $E$ has BPLI, \item $E$ has BPBI, \item $E\in \mathrm{GLem}(\kappa,1)$, for $\kappa$ as in Example \ref{ex:MetricBetas}. \end{enumerate} Moreover, if $E$ is bounded, these conditions are further equivalent to $E$ being contained in a $1$-regular \emph{curve}.
 Also, if \eqref{i:UR} holds, then \eqref{ii:UR} holds with BPLI constants depending only on the $1$-regularity constants of $E$ and $\Gamma_0$, as well as the doubling and quasiconvexity constants of $(\X,\sfd)$.
 Conversely, if \eqref{v:UR} holds for $E\in \mathrm{GLem}(\kappa,1,M)\cap \mathrm{Reg}_1(C)$, then \eqref{i:UR} holds with $\Gamma_0 \in \mathrm{Reg}_1(\widetilde{C})$, where $\widetilde{C}$ depends only on $M$, $C$, and the doubling and quasiconvexity constants of $(\X,\sfd)$. \end{cor}

 We call a $1$-regular set $E$ \emph{uniformly $1$-rectifiable} if it satisfies one (and thus all) of the properties \eqref{i:UR}-\eqref{v:UR}.
-The equivalence of \eqref{ii:UR}--\eqref{iii:UR} was established by Schul in \cite[Corollary 1.2]{MR2554164}, \cite[Corollary 1.3]{2007arXiv0706.2517S} and \cite[Corollary 1.3]{2007arXiv0706.2517S} states a third equivalent condition that is very similar to \eqref{v:UR}, but formulated in terms of \emph{multiresolution families} instead of dyadic systems as we used in the definition of the geometric lemma.
-However, the equivalence of these two versions of the Carleson condition is standard, see the beginning of the proof of \cite[Theorem 1.1]{2007arXiv0706.2517S}.
-One way of verifying the equivalence is to observe that the Carleson summability condition $\mathrm{Glem}(\kappa,1)$ and its variant in terms of multiresolution families can individually both be reformulated in terms of a Carleson integral, analogous to the expression \eqref{eq:Beta_q} stated in the introduction.
+The equivalence of \eqref{ii:UR}--\eqref{iii:UR} was established by Schul in \cite[Corollary 1.2]{MR2554164}, while \cite[Corollary 1.3]{2007arXiv0706.2517S} states a third equivalent condition that is very similar to \eqref{v:UR}, but formulated in terms of \emph{multiresolution families} instead of dyadic systems as we used in the definition of the geometric lemma.
+However, the equivalence of these two versions of the Carleson condition is standard, see the beginning of the proof of \cite[Theorem 1.1]{MR2337487}.
+For the convenience of the reader, we show how the implication \eqref{iii:UR} to \eqref{v:UR} can be deduced from published results.
+This is the content of Proposition \ref{p:BPBItoGLem}.